moby/moby/docs/man/docker-run.1.md

 environment variables.
 By default (=*true*), the following environment variables will be set:

-   **DOCKER_CONTAINER**: The long UUID identifier of the running container.
+   **CONTAINER_ID**: The long UUID identifier of the running container.
-   **DOCKER_IMAGE**: The long UUID identifier of the image used for this container.
+   **CONTAINER_IMAGE**: The long UUID identifier of the image used for this container.
-   **DOCKER_HOST**: The FQDN of the host on which this container is running.
+   **CONTAINER_HOST**: The FQDN of the host on which this container is running.

    This information may be used for any purpose within the container.
-Note, however, that some public registries do not properly secure the images themselves; therefore, you should not expose the value of DOCKER_IMAGE externally if you are using a public repository if you don't want people to download your image.
+Note, however, that some public registries do not properly secure the images themselves; therefore, you should not expose the value of CONTAINER_IMAGE externally if you are using a public repository and you don't want people to download your image.

    If you run a large cluster and aggregate your application error logs,